WOMOBO/php-coding-guidelines/docs/cors.md

 Access-Control-Expose-Headers: Content-Length
 ```

-Or you should provide accura
+Or you should provide accurate filesize in **MediaDataSource** object.

+## CORS with 301/302 redirect
+If your vi